independent academics

-In any society there are mechanisms to block ideas which deviate too far from the consensus.
-Yet such ideas are needed, when old models have been exhausted.
+Every society contains mechanisms to block ideas which deviate too far from the consensus.

 Many of the significant cultural advances of the past were made outside the established institutional framework.

 In the contemporary world this tends to be forgotten.
-‘Research’ is presumed to be something carried out only under the aegis of institutions.
+‘Research’ is presumed to be something carried out under the aegis of institutions.

 The effect has been a bias in favour of fashionable points of view.